ta3ag/lbd/docs/BackendTutorial/source/othertype.rst

 =================

 Until now, we only handle the type int and long of 32 bits size.
-This chapter introduce other type such as pointer and char, long long which are not 32 bits size.
+This chapter introduce other type such as pointer and those are not 32 bits size, like bool, char, short int and long long.

 Local variable pointer